 Designed as a multi-use space, the Baumann Centre is the main rehearsal space for POV's opera productions, and a venue for our artist training and community engagement and education activities, including exhibits, conferences, lectures, and workshops.
 As the Centre also features a large commercial kitchen, it is an ideal venue for receptions and special events for POV's patrons and donors.

-Because the Baumann Centre provides the only acoustically engineered space in Greater Victoria that is designed explicitly for music making, workshops, and opera rehearsals, it is creating enhanced opportunities for artistic creation, public engagement and artist training, not only for Pacific Opera Victoria, but for other community organizations, including the Greater Victoria Youth Orchestra and the Greater Victoria Performing Arts Festival, which use the space for their musical programs,
+Because the Baumann Centre provides the only acoustically engineered space in Greater Victoria that is designed explicitly for music making, workshops, and opera rehearsals, it is creating enhanced opportunities for artistic creation, public engagement and artist training, not only for Pacific Opera Victoria, but for other community organizations, including the Greater Victoria Youth Orchestra, the Victoria Children's Choir, and the Greater Victoria Performing Arts Festival, which use the space for their musical programs,

 This magnificent piece of First Nations art helps make the Opera Centre something very special indeed – a place of musical and visual delight, where artists, young people, and the community can explore opera.